 The recent article published on The Guardian reveals that around a billion people in the world are living with some form of disability which is why Microsoft is developing their products to help those with disabilities in “vision, hearing, neurodiversity, learning, mental health and mobility.”

-The disability inclusion advocate for Microsoft Hector Minto, tells The Guardian, “Assistive technology is not new – ever since we’ve been able to compute, people have been problem-solving around using technology to help people with disabilities.
+In the article, the disability inclusion advocate for Microsoft Hector Minto says, “Assistive technology is not new – ever since we’ve been able to compute, people have been problem-solving around using technology to help people with disabilities.

 “Microsoft has a mission to reduce the unemployment rate of people with disabilities by creating built-in assistive features in their products such as Office 365 and Windows 10.
 Hector Minto continues: “Some of the coolest technology that everyone takes for granted – things like touch screens and voice-control functionality – was originally devised for disabled users.
 Rather than building specialist disability software, we’re focusing on inclusive design and leveraging the built-in tools that everybody can use.”